knuckolls/knife-santoku/README.md

 	    from: "Knife"
 	    notify: false
 	    color:  "yellow"

+Look in the examples directory for more configuation examples.

 After configuring all of that you should start receiving notifications in your hipchat room whenever someone alters something on the server with knife.
 This can easily be adapted to add in notifications to other services.